 Background

 Ethiopia is a home for many livestock species and suitable for livestock production and believed to have the largest livestock population in Africa (Tilahun and Schnidt 2012).
-The economic contribution of the livestock subsector in Ethiopia is about 12% of the total and 33% of agricultural gross domestic product (GDP) and provides livelihood for 65% of the population (Ayele et al., 2003).
+The economic contribution of the livestock sub-sector in Ethiopia is about 12% of the total and 33% of agricultural gross domestic product (GDP) and provides livelihood for 65% of the population (Ayele et al., 2003).
 An estimate indicates that the country is a home for about 25.5 million sheep and 24.06 million goats.
-From this 99.8% of the sheep and nearly all goats’ population of the country are local breeds (CSA, 2013).
+From this 99.8% of the sheep and nearly all goats population of the country are local breeds (CSA, 2013).

 Somali regional state (SRS) is one of the administrative regions of Ethiopia, which is occupied by large population of pastoralists and Agro-pastoralists.
 The region has huge livestock potential and wide range of geographical coverage for livestock rearing (IPS, 2002).
 According to the land use system in the region, livestock grazing and browsing constitutes about 44% (13,950,000 ha) of land mass (IPS, 2002).
 Similar to the other pastoral areas of the country, livestock keeping has been the main practice of the Somali pastoral and agro-pastoral community who occupy almost all the rangelands of the SRS.
 Pastoralism is pre-dominant land use management system in the semi-arid and arid lands covering extensive areas of the rangelands in southern and south eastern part of the SRS.
 Due to different factors like seasonality, poor animal and human health, place enormous stress on the traditional pastoral and land management practices.
 As a result the productivity and economic contribution of the huge livestock population do not definitely much their number.